Welcome to our club.

 We usually ride to a nominated elevenses stop, carry a picnic lunch, and often return about 4pm.
 The programme is here

 CTC Exeter, and members, also organise informal events, and take part in mountain biking, weekend trips, audaxes, and competitions.
 So, there is usually a Tuesday Micro Bike Bus©.
 These are weekly rides from Exeter, typically 60-100 miles long, which often meet up with other local cycling clubs (see below) for coffee.
-As they are informal, there is no published programme, but the Micro Bike Bus© 'driver' leads a planned route to a coffee venue where the later route is agreed.
-Riders normally carry lunch with them, too.
-If you would like to be included in Richard’s Saturday email, why not drop him a line at cholladua(at)gmail.com.
+There is no advanced published programme, but Richard sends out a weekly email, normally on a Saturday, giving details of the following Tuesday's ride.
+The Micro Bike Bus© 'driver' leads a planned route to a coffee venue and thence to a lunch destination.
+If you would like to be included in Richard’s weekly email, why not drop him a line at cholladua(at)gmail.com.

 Many members tour all over the world with trips in recent years across Continental Europe, India, Scandinavia, Australia, America, Ireland, as well as long distance tours in UK (LEJoG, JoGLE, and C2C).
 Members love to exchange experiences of trips and give advice, encouragement and inspiration to others, so look for slide shows and come along.
 Alongside is a view from Ted's recent CTC tour with Tony Gore in South-eastern Spain, taken near Orce....